thephez/dpp-spec/docs/identity.md

 The process to sign an identity create state transition consists of the following steps:
 1. Canonical CBOR encode the state transition data - this include all ST fields except the `signature`
 2. Sign the encoded data with private key associated with a lock transaction public key
-3. Set the state transition `signature` to the base64 encoded value of the signature created in the previous step
+3. Set the state transition `signature` to the value of the signature created in the previous step

 ### Code snipits related to signing
 ```javascript